tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/LightCurveFile-Objects.rst

-``TESSLightCurveFile`` objects have some level of processing (more details `here <https://arxiv.org/pdf/1207.3093.pdf>`__) and allow you to access the two kinds of flux; the Simple Aperture Photometry flux (SAP) flux as discussed in the `LightCurve Objects tutorial <LightCurve-objects.html>`__, and the Pre-search Data Conditioning SAP flux (PDCSAP) flux.
+``TESSLightCurveFile`` objects have some level of processing (more details `here <https://arxiv.org/pdf/1207.3093.pdf>`__) and allow you to access the two kinds of flux; the Simple Aperture Photometry flux (SAP) flux as discussed in the `LightCurve object tutorial <LightCurve-object-Tutorial.html>`__, and the Pre-search Data Conditioning SAP flux (PDCSAP) flux.
 With PDCSAP flux long term trends have been removed from the data using so-called Co-trending Basis Vectors (CBVs).
 PDCSAP flux is usually cleaner data than the SAP flux